-As aphids, leaf miners, thrips, mites, scale insects, and mealybugs feed on sap, they can cause leaves to curl.
-Occasionally, a spider may curl a leaf to create a cocoon, but spiders are Good Guys in the garden, so we leave them alone!
+As aphids, leafminers, thrips, mites, scale insects, and mealybugs feed on sap, they can cause leaves to curl.
+Occasionally, a spider may curl a leaf to create a cocoon, but spiders are Good Guys in the garden, so leave them alone.
 The real pest when it comes to leaf rolling comes from the larva of certain moths.
 In particular, California has a problem with moths in the tortricid family.
-This pest can be found in citrus, pear, plum, apple, almond, apricot, caneberries, quince, and walnut, plus most ornamentals.
+This pest can be found in citrus, pear, plum, apple, almond, apricot, raspberries and other cane fruit, quince, and walnut, plus most ornamentals.
 Light brown apple moths also fall in this category.
 Pest damage usually includes ragged edges on nearby leaves and tightly rolled nesting leaves indicate light brown apple moths.
 Inspect fruit and nut trees carefully from March through May for signs of these pests.

 The ads make herbicides look so safe and helpful, but they are, in my opinion, anything but.
 Leaching, overspray, rain splash, a sudden breeze, and the failure to breakdown in the soil as advertised can put many other plants at risk.
 Symptoms of herbicide damage include:

 If you notice leaf rolling on your garden or landscape plants, take a closer look to see if you can figure out what is causing this change.
 Knowing the cause helps you find a solution that allows your plants to thrive!